ZokiT/dbal-benchmarks/README.md

     php cli.php hashAlgorithm
     ```

-   optionally you may add -img option to generate the result to an image - all the images are stored in the public/images folder
+   optionally you may add `--image true` option to generate the result to an image - all the images are stored in the public/images folder

     This will execute the benchmark for the specified hash algorithms and provide performance insights.